vermi/trading-bot/README.md

 2. Click on `My Apps` and then create a new app.
 Callback URL should be `http://localhost`
 3. Note the Consumer Key for your app.

-### Google Cloud Platform Initial Setup
+### Google Cloud Platform Setup

 1. Create an account on Google Cloud Platform and set up a new project.
 2. I recommend pinning the following to the Navigation Menu: Cloud Functions, Cloud Scheduler, BigQuery and Storage.
 3. In BigQuery, create a dataset called `equity_data`.
 Also make a note of your database name
-4. In Storage, upload a text file containing your Alpaca credentials in the following format `<KEY ID>,<SECRET>`
+4. In Storage, upload a text file called `alpaca-key` containing your Alpaca credentials in the following format `<KEY ID>,<SECRET>`
-5. In Storage, upload a text file containg your TD Ameritrade API key
+5. In Storage, upload a text file called `td-key` containing your TD Ameritrade API key

+## Deployment

+### Deploy the data script

+* In Google Cloud Functions, create a new function with the following Configuration:

+  * Function Name: `daily_equity_quotes_cf`
+  * Region: Select your favorite
+  * Trigger Type: Cloud Pub/Sub
+  * Topic: (Create a Topic) -> `daily_equity_quotes_topic`
+  * Advanced -> Memory Allocated: 1 GiB
+  * Advanced -> Timeout: 520

+* In the code section:

+  * Runtime: Python 3.7
+  * Entry point: `main`
+  * main.py: Copy/paste the contents of `getData.py`
+  * requirements.txt: Copy/paste the contents of `get_data_requirements.txt`

+* Click Deploy, and wait for completion
+* In Cloud Scheduler, create a new job with the following parameters:

+  * Name: data_schedule_daily
+  * Frequency: `0 17 * * 1-5`
+  * Time Zone: America/EST
+  * Target: Pub/Sub
+  * Topic: `daily_equity_quotes_topic`
+  * Payload: Enter anything you want here.
+It is required, but not used by the script.

+* Once the job is created, click "Run Now" to execute the first data pull and create the table.

 ## Usage